bitpartio/sanic_brogz/README.md

 ## Options

-Within the Sanic application config you can provide the following settings to control the behavior of sanic_compress.
+Within the Sanic application config you can provide the following settings to control the behavior of sanic_brogz.
 None of the settings are required.

 `COMPRESS_MIMETYPES`: Set the list of mimetypes to compress here.
 - Default: `{'text/html','text/css','text/xml','application/json','application/javascript'}`

-`COMPRESS_LEVEL`: Specifies the gzip compression level (1-9).
+`COMPRESS_LEVEL`: Specifies the gzip compression level (1-9) or brotli compression level (1-11).
 - Default: `6`

 `COMPRESS_MIN_SIZE`: Specifies the minimum size (in bytes) threshold for compressing responses.